ifti-khan/ifti-khan-portfolio/README.md

 * Feature 10 – If a user click on my profile picture I will take them back to the homepage.

-* Feature 11 – My email address will be displayed in the footer, also my mobile number and email will also be displayed at the bottom of the contact page.
+* Feature 11 – My direct email address will be displayed in the footer and will link to the contact page of the portfolio.

 ### Future Features To Implement